ome/omero-documentation/omero/sysadmins/cli/index.rst

     :doc:`/developers/cli/index`
         Developer Documentation for the Command Line Interface

-Help for any specific CLI command can be displayed using the :option:`-h` argument.
+Help for any specific CLI command can be displayed using the ``-h`` argument.
 See :ref:`cli_help` for more information.